 And so on, and so on, and so on…

-If you really want to make progress on your career change, you have to make it something you can't wait to get stuck into.
+So, if you really want to make progress on your career change, you have to make it something you can't wait to get stuck into.

 Sometimes, that means doing things that don't feel like they'll make you any progress.
 It means trying things just for the fun of it, or because you're a little curious about what they're like.

-"When I first started the Career Change Launch Pad, the idea of doing something purely for fun horrified me.
+“When I first started the Launch Pad, the idea of doing something purely for fun horrified me.
 What a frivolous, self-indulgent waste of time.
 I had no idea if it was going to be useful or fruitful, and while I was messing around doing something enjoyable, I could have been doing a personality test or some other sensible activity to measure my transferable skills.

 “But as soon as I started to just have fun, all kinds of new ideas and possibilities landed in my lap – things I could never have predicted.
 Within a week I'd become this energetic, excited person, who really believed (finally) I could find something I loved to do.
 And once that ball got rolling, I was off; after years of feeling stuck and stagnant, I was working on my career change in every possible moment.” – Louise (Career Change Launch Pad participant, October 2015)